bnegreve/rasta/README.md

 You can evaluate  Rasta using:

-    `python3 python/evaluation.py`
+    python3 python/evaluation.py

-This will evaluate the accuracy on a the small test set available in wikipaintings_10/wikipaintings_test using the default Rasta model.
+This will evaluate the accuracy on a the small test set available in wikipaintings_small/wikipaintings_test using the default Rasta model.

 You can evaluate other models, on user (larger) datasets with:

-    `python3 python/evaluation.py --model_path=MODEL_PATH --data_path=DATA_PATH`
+    python3 python/evaluation.py --model_path=MODEL_PATH --data_path=DATA_PATH

-where MODEL_PATH is the path to a .h5 model file, and  DATA_PATH is a path to a directory containing the test set.
+where `MODEL_PATH` is the path to a .h5 model file, and  `DATA_PATH` is a path to a directory containing the test set.
 In the test set, there should be one sub-directory for each class containing all the images of this class.
-See wikipaintings_10/wikipaintings_test.
+See wikipaintings_small/wikipaintings_test.

 See `python3 python/evaluation.py -h` for more details